legospacy/legospacy.github.io/music.md

 All the music on this page, unless stated otherwise, is released into the public domain via [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/).
 That means you're allowed do pretty much anything you want with it *without* needing to get my permission or credit me.
 Credit is nice, but totally not required.

-Keep in mind that I may have future plans for some of this music outside of it just being published here.
+Keep in mind that I may have future plans for some of this music, outside of it just being published here.

 ---
 {% for song in site.data.music %}